ArticlesAvoid Injury Around Barbecue Grills

 It's hard to imagine that such attractive pieces of pottery could be dangerous to your health.

 In truth, they may cause lead poisoning and some may leach cadmium into food and drink.
 The glaze that gives ceramics their shiny surfaces may release toxic levels of lead into your food.
-The U.S. Food and Drug Administration (FDA) has strict limits on the amount of lead that can leach from a ceramic piece.
-Cups, mugs and pitchers have the most stringent limits.
+The FDA has strict limits on the amount of lead that can leach from a ceramic piece.
+Cups, mugs, and pitchers have the most stringent limits.
 That's because these pieces usually hold food longer, allowing more time for lead to leach.

 As a part of the finishing process, clay objects are painted with glaze and fired at a high temperature in a kiln.
 The result is a shiny, glassy finish.